 English poet, essayist and critic.
 Son of John Thornton, a London apothecary, and Rebacca ?.
 Married (1764) to Sylvia Brathwaite.
 Father of Robert J. Thornton (1768-1837) and two other children.
 Educated at Westminster School, and at Oxford University.
 BA From Christ Church, Oxford, in 1747, MA in 1750 and MB in 1754.

-Thornton praised the published correspondance of James Boswell and Andrew Erskine in The Public Advertiser, to the great joy of Boswell.
-According to Pottle (LJ240563, n.
-4) Boswell and Erskine were much inspired by the writings and partnership of Thornton and Colman, and their Edinburgh Soaping Club might also have been inspired by the Nonsense Club.
+Thornton praised the published correspondence of James Boswell and Andrew Erskine in The Public Advertiser, to the great joy of Boswell.
+According to Pottle,1 Boswell and Erskine were much inspired by the writings and partnership of Thornton and Colman, and their Edinburgh Soaping Club might also have been inspired by the Nonsense Club.
 When, on May 24, 1763, Boswell and Thornton were joined by Charles Churchill, John Wilkes and Robert Lloyd, Boswell described himself as being "[in] the middle of the London Geniuses".
 He mentions introducing Erskine to Thornton on June 1, 1763.

 It is often possible to find copies of Bonnell Thornton's writings via the AbeBooks used books search engine.
 Search for Bonnell Thornton under keywords (not author, as he published some articles in books edited by other people, and sometimes wrote under a pseudonym).
 Collections of The Connoisseur are also available